What are the BEST Magic Shows (in Washington DC) for 2023?

 Piff the Magic Dragon

-Alexandria, VA 22305Piff is instantly recognizable!
+Reading, PA 22305Piff is instantly recognizable!
 Who wouldn't be dressed up in a green dragon suit, holding a fluffy white chihuahua?
 It goes without saying that Piff's show is part magic and a huge part comedy.
 The comedy is dry, sardonic, and well...
 British.
-After all, Piff hails from Great Britain where he first honed his skills.
+After all, Piff hails from Great Britain where he first honed his skills but also has his own Las Vegas magic show.
 His show allows for some audience participation and a little good humored ribbing.
 And if you like especially cute dogs, Mr. Piffles the chihuahua is an extra bonus.
-Throw in a showgirl named Jade Simone, and you've got an all-around entertaining time.
+Be sure to catch Piff as there is sure to be sorcery, snacks and snark on hand.

 -